Season 1, Episode 48

 By listening to the Conscious Fertility Podcast, you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guest or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown.
 I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

 Today on the Conscious Fertility Podcast we got Dr. Vanessa LaPointe.
-She’s a registered psychologist, parenting educator, bestselling author, and in speaker.
-Now we’re constantly talking about consciousness and fertility, but I brought somebody about conscious parenting on today, and so a little bit more about Vanessa.
+She’s a registered psychologist, parenting educator, bestselling author, and speaker.
+Now we’re constantly talking about consciousness and fertility, but I brought somebody about conscious parenting today, and so a little bit more about Vanessa.
 She’s written two books.
 Her first is Discipline Without Damage, and then her second book is Parenting Right from the Start.
 And both of those, by the way, can be found on Amazon in most bookshops, and her passion is walking alongside parents, teachers, care providers and other big people to really see the world through their child’s eyes.
-She believes that if we can do this, we are beautifully positioned to grow up our children in the best possible way.
-And I had asked on Instagram for people to send me some questions, so we’re going to talk about some of those ways to best grow up our children in the best possible way.
+She believes that if we can do this, we are beautifully positioned to raise our children in the best possible way.
+And I had asked on Instagram for people to send me some questions, so we’re going to talk about some of those ways to best raise our children in the best possible way.

 I also want to let you know that she does offer an online course called Discipline Without Damage.
 It’s a self-paced program that guides you through weekly challenges, reflections, and lessons designed to help you better understand your child’s behaviors, your reactions, and ultimately how to foster a strong relationship with your child.
 Vanessa, I’m glad to have you here on the podcast today.
 Thrilled to be here.
 Thank you so much for our listeners.
 Vanessa and I met at Conscious Workshops and through Conscious Circle we’ve, one of our teachers of consciousness is Gila Gallup, and so it’s great to talk consciousness with you today.
 I want to give you a little premise of what the podcast is about or why I’ve been doing this, and then you’re going to see why I wanted you on as a guest.
 I had heard that to heal the world in one generation, if we attach to our children, then in one generation the world would heal, meaning that these children wouldn’t need to cut suicide drugs and gangs.
 And so I thought we go from conscious fertility to conscious conception to conscious pregnancy, to conscious parenting.
 And so I wanted to talk to you about the parenting side, and I’ve been in practice since 2000, so a lot of the women and men I see their kids are now in their twenties.
 A lot of them are teenagers, and then there’s a whole bunch that have newborns and toddlers and they’re asking for the manual and I thought you’d be the right person to talk to.
 I was going to say, oh wait,